Mrigank118/Mrigank118/README.md

 # 💫 About Me:
 🙋‍♂️ A Web-Developer and Designer.
-Loves learning all kinds of stuff <br>💡 I design useful tools, Websites, Games and Webapps. <br>🌱 Currently learning = Backend Development  <br>❤️ Feel free to reach me out on LinkedIn, Instagram, or Twitter<br>🎧 Coding while listening to music is definetly therapy<br>🍕 Completely random but I like cooking  :)
+Loves learning all kinds of stuff <br>💡 I design useful tools, Websites, Games and Webapps. <br>🌱 Currently learning = Backend Developement  <br>❤️ Feel free to reach me out on LinkedIn, Instagram, or Twitter<br>🎧 Coding while listening to music is definitely therapy<br>🍕 Completely random but I like cooking and memes :)